What are the top nanotechnology uses? We run through six ways nanotechnology makes a difference in daily life.

 While there’s been plenty of focus on apps and cloud computing in the technology space, advances are also being made in hardware-focused sectors such as nanotechnology.

-Nanotechnology uses include everything from safer food processing to more efficient drug delivery systems to tiny transistors that allow for smaller and more powerful computer chips.
+Nanotechnology uses include everything from safer food processing to more efficient drug-delivery systems to tiny transistors that allow for smaller, more powerful computer chips.

 Unsurprisingly, nanotechnology applications are set to grow significantly in the coming years.
-According to IndustryARC, the global nanotechnology market is projected to reach US$121.8 billion by 2025, growing at a compound annual growth rate of 14.3 percent between 2020 and 2025.
+The global nanotechnology market is projected to reach US$70.7 billion by 2026, growing at a compound annual growth rate of 9.2 percent between 2020 and 2026.

 1. Nanotechnology uses: Materials and coatings